Forward Learning with Top-Down Feedback: Empirical and Analytical Characterization: Background and relevant work

 \subsection{The Forward-Forward algorithm}

-Analogously to PEPITA, the FF algorithm removes the need for a backward pass and consists instead of two forward passes per sample (Fig. \ref{fig:schemes}d).
+Analogously to PEPITA, the FF algorithm removes the need for a backward pass and relies on two forward passes (Fig. \ref{fig:schemes}d).
 The \textit{clean} pass and the \textit{modulated} pass operate on real data and on appropriately distorted data, respectively.
-The distorted data is generated to exhibit very different long-range correlations but very similar short-range correlations.
-This forces FF to focus on the longer-range correlations in images that characterize shapes.
+The latter is generated to exhibit very different long-range correlations but very similar short-range correlations.
 In practice, the \textit{modulated} samples are hybrid images obtained by adding together one digit image times a mask with large regions of ones and zeros and a different digit image times the reverse of the mask.

-In the \textit{clean} pass, the weights are updated to increase a ``goodness'' in every hidden layer, and in the \textit{modulated} pass to decrease it. \citet{Hinton2022FF} proposes to use the sum of the squared neural activities as goodness and specifies that the best results are achieved by minimizing this quantity for positive data and maximizing it on negative data.
+In the \textit{clean} pass, the weights are updated to increase a ``goodness'' in the hidden layers (\citet{Hinton2022FF} proposes to use the sum of the squared activities, or its negation), and in the \textit{modulated} pass to decrease it.
+Similarly, the Predictive Forward Forward (PFF) integrates the local synaptic adaptation rule of FF based on a goodness measure and contrastive learning, with lateral competition and aspects of PC, such as its local error Hebbian manner of adjusting generative synaptic weights \citep{ororbia2023pff}.